-Another Greek Revival church in Charleston, St. Johannes Lutheran Church was founded in 1878 by German-American Lutherans.
+Another Greek Revival Charleston church, St. Johannes Lutheran Church, was founded in 1878 by German-American Lutherans.
 Services were held in German until 1910.
 In 1919, the church purchased the palatial Italianate home next door, which is known for its architectural features, such as a cast-iron fence, a Palladian window, and etched glass inserts.

 St. Michael’s Church is the oldest church in the Holy City.
 Built in 1761, this is where George Washington prayed when he stayed in Charleston in 1791.
 It stands on the crossroads of the “Four Corners of the Law,” representing ecclesiastical law (the three other buildings are Charleston City Hall, Charleston County Courthouse, and the United States Post Office and Federal Courthouse).

 This church is a stop on our history walking tour.
 If you want to know more about it, we invite you to join us!

 Nicknamed ‘The Lighthouse’, St. Philips Episcopal Church was established in 1670.
 Its ornate steeple was designed in the Wren-Gibbs tradition.
 The steeple was used as a lighthouse to help guide ships into the Charleston Harbor.
 Charles Pinckney, U.S. senator, South Carolina governor, and signer of the United States Constitution is buried here.

 This Gothic Revival/English Gothic Charleston church was built in 1787 and the congregation was founded in 1772.
 It’s the first Unitarian congregation in the South.
 Behind the church is a memorial dedicated to enslaved African Americans that built the structure.